Who We Are

 Some of Rob’s personal interests include the theatre, skiing, sailing, and golfing.

-Daryl Burd, Vice Chair
+Daryl Burd, Treasurer

 Daryl is an Investment Advisor at TD Wealth.
 He has a TD1 son who was diagnosed about 20 years ago.
 When their son was first diagnosed, Daryl and his wife thought that there would be a biological or a technological cure in place by the time their son was 25.
 His son is now 25 and while there is no cure, there has been a significant amount of progress made.
 Daryl is thrilled with the work that Dr. Shapiro is doing towards finding a cure.
 DRIFCan is a piece of this cure and Daryl is proud to be working with them.